 - Non-copyrighted research and publications

-- Word documents can be used for downloadable forms if absolutely necessary, but should be PDFs whenever possible
+- Word documents can be used for downloadable forms if absolutely necessary, but should be interactive forms or PDFs whenever possible

-PDFs that should be hosted on OneDrive or SharePoint:
+PDFs that should be hosted on OneDrive or elsewhere:

 - Personal journal articles